• Skip to primary navigation

 • Lambs Wool Roller Sleeve: Great for use with emulsion based paints

-Roller Trays and How They are Used
+What are Roller Trays and how are They Used?

 Roller trays are plastic dishes which have paint tipped in to one end.
-The roller is dipped in the paint and the surplus paint removed by running the roller up and down the trays flat surface.
+The roller is dipped in the paint and the surplus paint removed by running the roller up and down the trays flat sloped surface.

 To avoid cleaning out the tray every time you use it, it can be lined with cling film which can simply be thrown away when that particular colour is finished with.